 At St James we have a Nursery class and two Reception classes.

 In Reception we build upon the firm learning foundations made in Nursery.
 We provide a happy, safe, caring and stimulating environment, both indoors and out.
 Every day the children enjoy a range of practical learning experiences, either through adult led learning or enhanced activities accessed during their child initiated play which help to develop all areas of the EYFS curriculum.
 As a setting we have planned exciting units that will stimulate and motivate the children and each unit has a core focus on an area of learning.

 Click here to see our Reception Curriculum Map

 Children’s ideas and opinions are actively encouraged and valued.
 As a result, even though topics have are planned for across the academic year, they are only a rough guide and the main priority is following the children’s interests, therefore through the use of observations and good relationships with the children, practitioners will incorporate children’s interests and ideas when planning activities, which ensures that all pupils continue to be motivated learners.

 Please click here to view our Reception timetable

 Our Nursery is a wonderful environment for any young child who wants an excellent start to their journey of learning.
-We offer two sessions, mornings or afternoons, 5 days per week.
+We offer flexible hours and some 30 hours places.
 The Nursery day starts at 8.45am to 11.45am (Morning Nursery) and 12.00pm to 3.00pm (Afternoon Nursery).

 Children are safe and well cared for by our superb team of staff who are friendly and welcoming to our youngest children but also to parents and carers who may be unsure and anxious as their little ones make their first steps into their school journey.